With so many helpful sewing tools out there, which are the best sewing tools out there?

 These Gingher Stork scissors are my absolute favorite.
 I hang these little embroidery scissors on a ribbon around my neck when I’m sewing.

 They’re great for clipping threads and trimming small corners.
 And because they’re my necklace of choice, I’m never having to fish around for scissors when I’m sewing.
-When I’m going for lightning sewing efficiency, these are my BFF.
+When I’m going for lightning fast sewing efficiency, these are my BFF.

 Also, they double as a seam ripper.
 The fine blades fit right inside a stitch, so you can pull out errant stitches really easily with about 0% chance of damaging your fabric.

 If you’ve ever put a hole in your fabric with an eager seam ripper, give small embroidery scissors a chance.